Jean Louis de Nogaret de La Valette

 Jean Louis de Nogaret de La Valette (1554–1642), created Duke of Épernon, was a powerful member of the French nobility at the turn of the 17th century.
 He was deeply involved in plots and politics throughout his life.

 Life

 He was born at Château de Caumont in Gascony, the son of Jean de Nogaret de La Valette and Jeanne de Saint-Lary de Bellegarde.
-His father and grandfather being both military men, it was natural that young Jean Louis would choose a soldier's life.
-He fought on the Catholic side in the French Wars of Religion; at the Siege of La Rochelle (1572–1573), he first came to the notice of the duc d'Anjou, the future Henry III of France.
+His father and grandfather both being military men, it was natural that young Jean Louis would choose a soldier's life.
+He fought on the Catholic side in the French Wars of Religion; at the siege of La Rochelle, he first came to the notice of the duc d'Anjou, the future Henry III of France.